jrenaud90/TidalPy/README.md

   * For conda: `conda install setuptools`
   * Or pip: `pip install setuptools`

-# How to Use TidalPy
+## Using TidalPy

-Check out the `Documentation\1 - Getting Started.md` file.
-This is pretty bare bones at the moment but offers some basic info about TidalPy.
-For now the best way to learn how to use TidalPy is by checking out the `Demos` directory.
-There are "beginner" [Jupyter notebooks](https://jupyter.org/) that are a great starting point.
+Check out the [Getting Started](https://tidalpy.readthedocs.io/en/latest/1_Getting_Started.html) guide to learn about TidalPy's features.
+The `Demos` directory is another good resource to learn by looking at [Jupyter notebooks](https://jupyter.org/) that can teach you how to use TidalPy's features.

-## Using TidalPy for Science
+### Doing Science with TidalPy

 TidalPy has been used in several studies already, and we encourage you to use it in yours.
-We would appreciate you include a link back to this [page](https://github.com/jrenaud90/TidalPy) and cite one of the papers discussed in the next section.
-We also would love to see where TidalPy is being used!
+We would appreciate you including a link back to this [page](https://github.com/jrenaud90/TidalPy) and cite one of the papers mentioned [here](https://tidalpy.readthedocs.io/en/latest/Readme.html#citing-tidalpy).
+We also would love to hear where TidalPy is being used!
 Please feel free to send us an
 email: [TidalPy@gmail.com](mailto:TidalPy@gmail.com) when a paper or presentation utilized TidalPy.
-Anyone is welcome to make forks or copies of TidalPy as long as their work references back to this page.
-License information can be found at the end of this file.
+Anyone is welcome to create forks or copies of TidalPy as long as their work references back to this page.
+License information can be found [here](https://tidalpy.readthedocs.io/en/latest/License.html).

-## Citing TidalPy
+### Citing TidalPy

 If you use TidalPy for your research please cite its Zenodo [doi: 10.5281/zenodo.7017474](https://doi.org/10.5281/zenodo.7017474).